 - Task reminders

-- Progress reports (for your team and your clients)
+- Gathering and sending progress reports (for your team and your clients)

 4: Organize Your Resources